Frequently Asked Questions

 - Q: Will the PDH credits from PDH365.com be accepted by my board?

 A: Only Florida, Maryland and New York require their licensees to take courses from the pre-approved course provider.
-We are currently pre-approved in Florida (Florida Continuing Education Provider #0007918) and are awaiting approval from North Carolina and New York.
+We are currently pre-approved in Florida (Provider #0007918) and North Carolina (Provider #S-0722).
+Since our courses are accepted by Florida and North Carolina, our courses are also accepted by Indiana State Board of Registration for Professional Engineers.
+We are currently awaiting approval for New York.

 For other U.S. states, Professional Engineers and Land Surveyors are responsible for maintaining their licensure through continuing education activities that meet board requirements.
 All PDH365.com courses and webinars have been designed to meet the requirements of these states that do not have formal pre-approval processes.
 All PDH365.com’s online courses and live webinars comply with the guidelines set forth by the National Council of Examiners for Engineering and Surveying (NCEES), the model used by most states when designing their continuing education requirements.